Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Applications of Multi-modal Machine Learning

-Implicit field representations enable a set of 3D cross-modal synthesis models specific to the 3D domain.
-An implicit field model can be trained as a classifier, such as implicit field net (IM-NET)~\cite{Chen2018LearningModeling} and deep signed distance function (DeepSDF)~\cite{Park2019DeepSDF:Representation}.
-They take an embedding of a shape and point coordinates as input and assign a value to each point to indicate if this point is inside or outside the shape.
-Researchers have developed a set of multi-modal AEs consisting of image or text encoders and implicit shape decoders for text- or image-to-shape translation~\cite{Liu2019LearningSupervision, Alwala2022Pre-trainReconstruction, Liu2022ISS:Generation}.
-These models need to be trained on parallel data.
-Beyond that, Ibing et al.~\cite{Ibing20213DFunctions} proposed to train an AE with a voxel encoder and an implicit decoder to learn latent 3D space.
-Then, a GAN is trained in the latent space to generate new latent representations that can be decoded into shapes.
-The GAN can be conditioned on bounding boxes or class labels for shape manipulation.
-Instead of training GANs in the latent space, CLIP-Forge~\cite{Sanghi2021CLIP-Forge:Generation} uses a normalizing flow model to convert the latent space to a normal distribution and condition random samples from this distribution on input text prompts or images for shape manipulation.
-Instead of AEs, auto-decoders (ADs) have also been employed to learn latent spaces of shapes~\cite{Park2019DeepSDF:Representation}.
-3D-LDM~\cite{Nam20223D-LDM:Models} trains an LDM in the latent space learned by a DeepSDF-based AD to generate diverse and high-quality shapes, which can be conditioned on CLIP embeddings for shape manipulation.
-Similarly, multi-modal variational auto-decoders (MM-VADs)~\cite{Cheng2022Cross-ModalManipulation} train two 2D auto-decoders and a 3D implicit auto-decoder simultaneously to learn a cross-modal latent space applied to sketches, RGB views, and shapes.
-The cross-modal latent representation allows for manipulating shapes using sketches or RGB views.
+Implicit field models, such as IM-NET~\cite{Chen2018LearningModeling} and DeepSDF~\cite{Park2019DeepSDF:Representation}, have made cross-modal 3D synthesis more accessible.
+These models, using a shape's embedding and point coordinates, identify if a point is inside or outside the shape.
+Multimodal VAEs comprising image or text encoders and implicit shape decoders have been developed for text- or image-guided 3D synthesis~\cite{Liu2019LearningSupervision, Alwala2022Pre-trainReconstruction, Liu2022ISS:Generation}.
+Ibing et al. employed a VAE consisting of a voxel encoder and an implicit 3D decoder to learn latent 3D space, and a GAN to generate new samples within the latent space, which can be conditioned on bounding boxes or class labels~\cite{Ibing20213DFunctions}.
+Similarly, CLIP-Forge learns a latent 3D space using a 2D rendering encoder and an implicit 3D decoder and then generates new samples in the latent space using a flow-based model conditioned on CLIP embeddings of text or image prompts~\cite{Sanghi2021CLIP-Forge:Generation}.
+Implicit field variational auto-decoders (VAD) have also been used to learn latent 3D spaces~\cite{Park2019DeepSDF:Representation}, within which 3D-LDM trains an LDM to generate new samples with text or image conditioning~\cite{Nam20223D-LDM:Models}.
+Alternatively, multi-modal VADs use two 2D VADs and a 3D implicit filed VAD to learn a cross-modal latent space applied to sketches, RGB views, and 3D shapes, allowing for 3D manipulation using sketches or RGB views~\cite{Cheng2022Cross-ModalManipulation}.